 Senior living will resemble a benevolent form of 2001’s spaceship, with computers and sensors monitoring and guiding the lives of senior residents, he says.
 “You can think of the spaceship as an assisted living facility.”

-Addressing the topic “Ambient Intelligence in Senior Living,” the researcher, director of four films and author of dozens of books shared his thoughts on what’s happening now and what will be happening soon at the 2015 Senior Living Innovation Forum.
+Addressing the topic “Ambient Intelligence in Senior Living,” the researcher, director of four films, and author of dozens of books shared his thoughts on what’s happening now and what will be happening soon at the inaugural Senior Living Innovation Forum.

-In his presentation, writings and other public appearances, the highly respected researcher and “futurist” has predicted that in the next few years U.S. assisted living facilities will be monitored by smart cameras, floor sensors and other devices, while residents will all have highly responsive “wearables,” that track their movements and isolate unusual and perhaps dangerous behavior patterns.
+In his talk, Galloway predicted that in the near future, assisted living communities will be monitored by smart cameras, floor sensors, and other devices, while residents will all have highly responsive “wearables” that track their movements and isolate unusual and perhaps dangerous behavior patterns.

-Some of the advances Galloway anticipates are already in place throughout senior care facilities in Europe.
+Some of the advances Galloway anticipates are already in place throughout senior care facilities in other parts of the world.

 Living Longer, Living Better